envoyproxy/dynamic-modules-examples/README.md

 Currently, the only language supported is Rust, so this repository contains examples of dynamic modules written in Rust.
 Future examples will be added in other languages once the support is available.

+This repository serves as a reference for developers who want to create their own dynamic modules for Envoy including how to setup the project, how to build it, and how to test it, etc.

 ## Build

 ### Rust